What does it cost to build an app?

 | Google Play developer account | ~25 USD one-time (~250 kr) | One-off registration, then no annual fee. |

-The maintenance line is the one founders most often forget.
-A 300 000 kr app realistically costs on the order of 45 000–60 000 kr a year to keep healthy.
-Skipping it doesn't save money — it just defers the bill to the day an OS update breaks the app.
+Maintenance is the line founders most often forget.
+A 300 000 kr app costs on the order of 45 000–60 000 kr a year to keep healthy.
+Skipping it saves nothing; it defers the bill to the day an OS update breaks the app.

 We're a senior, independent studio, not an agency.
-That changes the maths in your favour in a specific way: there's no account manager, no sales layer, no junior-billed-as-senior, and no overhead markup baked into the rate.
-You talk to the person who actually designs and writes the code.
+That changes the maths in your favour: no account manager, no sales layer, no junior billed as senior, no overhead markup.
+You talk to the person who designs and writes the code.

-Practically, that means a quote scoped to what your product needs rather than padded to feed a team, and decisions made by someone who has to live with them.
-Klura is a registered Swedish AB (org.nr 559530-1465) with a named, accountable owner — you know exactly who is on the hook.
-This very site runs on the same stack we'd build your app on: TanStack Start on Cloudflare Workers.
-It's a working proof artifact, not a slide.
+So you get a quote scoped to what your product needs rather than padded to feed a team, and decisions made by someone who has to live with them.
+Klura is a registered Swedish company, so we can publish your app under your company rather than a personal account.

-We don't publish a fixed price list, because an honest number depends on your scope and a made-up one helps nobody.
-What we will do is give you a straight, indicative range on a first call and a fixed proposal once the scope is clear.
+We don't publish a fixed price list, because a real number depends on your scope and a made-up one helps nobody.
+You get a straight, indicative range on a first call and a fixed proposal once the scope is clear.

 FAQ